jessaborcer/DeepLearningSpecialization/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

 ## Notes
 Notes that accompany this course is added and compile for future references.
+Uploads are slowly being done.

 ## Setup